-For those doesn't already know what is an RSS reader i would like to tell them RSSOwl of course.
-Two things made me just crazy in this new build (2.0 Milestone 8a): the ability to toggle favicons and the newsgroup integration.
-How do I add Newsgroups to RSSOwl 2? .
-The interface is very simple and functional and clean, i admit that looking to disabling/enabling favicons (feed icons) take me some time to be found, Show Feed Icons is in the white little arrow on the left pane, i was taken by a strange daemon looking at this feature that strangely not all RSS Readers support.
+For those doesn't already know what is an RSS reader I would like to tell them RSSOwl of course.
+Two things made me just crazy the new build: the ability to toggle favicons and the newsgroup integration via plugin.
+The interface is very simple and functional and clean, I admit that looking to disabling/enabling favicons (feed icons) take me some time to be found, Show Feed Icons is in the white little arrow on the left pane, I was taken by a strange daemon looking at this feature that strangely not all RSS Readers support.
 I think that favicons sometimes could took you away from reading, maybe is a personal thought, comment out.
-RSSOwl is fast and expandable, via well tested Eclipse system that is based, the homonym RCP platform.
 RSSOwl runs on Windows, Mac and Linux.

-What about Feedreader and FeedDemon ?.
-Feedreader is suggested for a small amount of feeds, i have used it since now, but my feeds are growing day by day, more and more.
-But Feedreader is growing too exposing a new database integration with MySQL backend, new features and a new platform coming.
-FeedDemon is great when synchronizing between online and offline feeds and also as a desktop integration feature , NewsGator Desktop that fetches feeds from NewsGator Online and alerts you in a kindly way, as well as synchronize with the RSS subsystem of Windows (IE and Windows Live Mail and also Feedreader are subjected by this feature).
-Well these are RSS Readers i use + Google Reader, many?, few.
+Feedreader and FeedDemon: Feedreader is suggested for a small amount of feeds, I have used it since now, but my feeds are growing day by day, more and more.
+But Feedreader is growing too exposing a new database integration with MySQL back-end, new features and a new platform coming.

 GreatNews, Omea Reader, Newzie, NewzCrawler, NewsDesk, RSS Bandit, SharpReader RSS Aggregator, RSSReader, Vox Lite.
-BlogTick (tray).
-SoftTicker, and the great AIR app called Snackr as horizontal scrolling bar.
+A great AIR app called Snackr as horizontal scrolling bar.
 Fuzzy Duck RSS Reader, side.
-Newsplorer, del.icio.us integration.
+Newsplorer an amiable widget with Delicious integration.
 KlipFolio, the must have, sadly no more free, but still powerful.